AKrey21/CS50-Problems/README.md

 # CS50-Problems
-My take on al CS50 Psets
+My take on all CS50 Psets